 As of the end of the study, in 86 United Nation (UN) member states, it is illegal to be gay, while seven of those countries impose the death penalty for convicted acts of homosexuality.
 South Africa’s constitution protects the rights of its LGBTI citizens, however in order for equal rights to prevail, it is important for the media-, public- and political agenda to reflect the same recognition of the threat to those rights (Martin et al, 2009).
 Lesbians, in a homophobic climate where violence is often a popular weapon, are often rejected by their communities and are vulnerable to sexual, psychological and physical assault (Mkhize, Bennett, Reddy and Moletsane, 2010).
-This study was an investigation of how the selected newspapers reported on sexual assault by comparing how rape was framed differently to ‘corrective rape’.
+This study is an investigation of how selected newspapers reported on sexual assault by comparing how rape was framed differently to ‘corrective rape’.
 The intention was, through rigorous in investigation, to better understand whether or not the media was setting the agenda for the issue of ‘corrective rape’ and also how it was framed in the South African media by looking at selected newspapers (Mail & Guardian, The Sunday Independent and the Sunday Times) within a 12 month period.
 A culture of rape is being passed to a younger generation as there are a growing number of ‘corrective rape’ cases in schools across South Africa (Rape crisis, 2012).

 The term “corrective rape” was first used and originated in South Africa after the cases of Eudy Simelane and Zoliswa Nkonyana became news.
 Nkonyana was a 19-year-old openly lesbian teenager who was gang raped and murdered in 2006.
 There have been reports of ‘corrective rape’ in Zimbabwe, Ecuador and Canada where gay men have also been victimised (Hawthorne, 2005).
 Other, well-known, cases of ‘corrective rape include Sikalele Sigasa, a gay rights activist, who, with her partner Salome Massoa, were tortured, raped and murdered.
 There are also the cases of Millecent Gaika, whose attacker kept saying: “You think you are a man, but I’m going to show you that you are a woman”, and Zukiswa Gaca who was raped by an acquaintance in 2009 (Wesley, 2012).
 The latest case where two lesbians were raped, tortured and murdered, is that of Mooinooi couple Joey and Anisha van Niekerk, where seven suspects are implicated in their killing (Mambaonline, 2018).